DnailZ/homepage-academic/content/project/graph/index.md

 slides: example
 ---

 Graph processing is a common task that has been researched for many years.
-You can model many real-world structure in graphs: social network, web documents ...
-In most of times, graphs are stored as sparse matrices.
-But in many real world problems, sparse matrices are sometimes too large to fit into memory.
+You can model many real-world structures in graphs: social networks, web documents … In most of the time, graphs are stored as sparse matrices.
+But in many real-world problems, sparse matrices are sometimes too large to fit into memory.
 We may use distributed strategy to resolve this problem.
-However, recently research have shown that single machine disk-based method outperform many distributed ones in many cases.
-But these disk-based graph processing system still have a lots of IO overhead.
-To address this problem, we proposed a new graph task ordering algorithm which can reduce almost 50% data loading from disk.
+However, recent research has shown that the single machine disk-based method outperforms many distributed ones in many cases.
+But these disk-based graph processing systems still have a lot of IO overhead.
+To address this problem, we proposed a new graph task ordering algorithm that can reduce almost 50% of data loading from the disk.

 The process of this algorithm is shown in this [slides](/homepage-academic/uploads/Ordering.pdf).